inkydragon/learnxinyminutes-docs/matlab.html.markdown

 this
 %}

-% Two percent signs denote the start of a new code section
+% Two percent signs denote the start of a new code section.
-% Individual code sections can be run by moving the cursor to the section followed by
+% Individual code sections can be run by moving the cursor to the section
-% either clicking the "Run Section" button
+%   followed by either clicking the "Run Section" button
 %   or using Ctrl+Shift+Enter (Windows) or Cmd+Shift+Return (OS X)

 %% This is the start of a code section
-%  One way of using sections is to separate expensive but unchanging start-up code like loading data load myFile.mat y
+%  One way of using sections is to separate expensive but unchanging start-up
+%   code like loading data load myFile.mat y

 %% This is another code section
-%  This section can be edited and run repeatedly on its own, and is helpful for exploratory programming and demos A = A * 2;
+%  This section can be edited and run repeatedly on its own,
+%   and is helpful for exploratory programming and demos A = A * 2;
 plot(A);

-%% Code sections are also known as code cells or cell mode (not to be confused with cell arrays)
+%% Code sections are also known as code cells or cell mode
+%   (not to be confused with cell arrays)

 % commands can span multiple lines, using '...':